Sewing Machine Fun is reader supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 This tension of the lower string, or bobbin string, is usually controlled by a screw on the bobbin case.
 Most bobbin cases will also have a small tension spring on them that you’ll need to pull the thread into when setting up your sewing machine.

-As a beginner sewist, adjusting the bobbin tension should be one of your last resorts when troubleshooting stitching issues.
+As a beginner sewist, adjusting the bobbin tension should be one of your last resorts when troubleshooting sewing machine tension problems.

 Situations Requiring Tension Adjustment